BayAreaMetro/Data-Analysis-Projects/rstudio-server/readme.md

 ## Background

-We modified [this Amazon Machine Image](http://www.louisaslett.com/RStudio_AMI/) to add support for database adapters, multiple users, and a scaleable machine.
+We modified [this Amazon Machine Image](http://www.louisaslett.com/RStudio_AMI/) to add support for database adapters, and multiple users.

 Highlights: